DelineaXPM/delinea-platform/Scripts/SecretServer/AWS/AWS-IAM Users/Discovery/readme.md

 - Click **Add Scanner**

-- Find the ServiceNow Local Account Scanner or the Scanner Creatted in the [Create SWS IAM User Scanner Section](#create-aws-iam-user-scanner) and Click **Add Scanner**
+- Find the AWS Local Account Scanner or the Scanner created in the [Create SWS IAM User Scanner Section](#create-aws-iam-user-scanner) and Click **Add Scanner**

-- Select the Scanner just Ceated and Click **Edit Scanner**
+- Select the Scanner just completed and Click **Edit Scanner**

 - Click **Edit Scanner**